JasperFx/wolverine/docs/guide/durability/marten/index.md

 <!-- endSnippet -->

 In both cases Wolverine's transactional middleware for Marten is taking care of registering the Marten session with Wolverine's outbox before you call into the message handler, and also calling Marten's `IDocumentSession.SaveChangesAsync()` afterward.
-Used judiciously, this might allow you to avoid more messy or noising asynchronous code in your application handler code.
+Used judiciously, this might allow you to avoid more messy or noisy asynchronous code in your application handler code.

 ::: tip